matoanbach/RHCSA/RHCSA Theory/Module 4: Performing Daily Administration Tasks/Lesson 12 - Managing Software.md

     - Add `-p` to any of the commands above

 ### Extracting RPM Packages
-- contents of an RPM package can be extracted to the current directory (without installing)
+- You can peek into or unpack an RPM without installing it by piping `rpm2cio` into `cpio`:
-    - rpm2cpio mypackage-1.0.rpm | cpio -tv will show the contents of a package
+    - `rpm2cpio mypackage-1.0.rpm | cpio -t` to show all files inside the RPM
-    - rpm2cpio mypackage-1.0.rpm | cpio -idmv extracts the package contents to the current directory
+    - `rpm2cpio mypackage-1.0.rpm | cpio -idmv` to unpack files into your current directory
+        - `-i` is to extract
+        - `-d` is to create directories as needed
+        - `-m` is to preserve timestamps
+        - `-v` is verbose output

 ## 12.2 Setting up Repository Access
 - A repository is a collection of RPM package files with an index that contains the repository contents